 It’s not just about to-do’s.

-I was prioritizing to-do’s, but I wasn’t doing a good job of prioritizing my life.
+I was prioritizing to-do’s, but I wasn’t doing a good job of prioritizing myself and my family.

 #3 Rewards are a Good Thing

-I have time for yoga and reading a great book or taking a long bubble bath or giving myself a manicure.
+I have time for yoga, reading, and journaling.
 And that makes me happy, which makes my family happy (and relieved).
 I’m no fun when I’m cranky and unhappy.